 Do you have enough money to buy a car?
-Because owning a horse will run you about the same per month as a used car payment, so plan accordingly.
+Because owning a horse can run you about the same per month as a used car payment, so plan accordingly.

 One of the main reasons America has an Unwanted Horse problem is that we all love the idea of having a horse, without understanding just what it entails.
 Love is only a fraction of the equation.

-If you’re thinking about buying a horse, we implore you to play that tape all the way through.
+If you’re thinking about buying a horse, we implore you to consider all costs.
 Hopefully the information on this page will make you think twice.